Economic Surprise Index

 Frequently Asked Questions

-▶How is the Citi Economic Surprise Index calculated?
+▶How do traders use the Economic Surprise Index in FX markets?

 Economic Surprise Index is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Economic Surprise Index is influencing current positions.